songli/BioinformaticCourse/SimpleSteps.md

 1. Know where you are and how to get around.
 2. Choose your editor.
 3. Setup your project folder.
+4. Get ready for the next step.

 ## Objectives
 1. Find your home directory.
 Take a brief tour of your home directory.
 See where most programs are.